Spiracme

 Spiracme is a genus of crab spiders erected by Anton Menge in 1876 to contain S. striata, transferred from Xysticus.

+Taxonomy

 The exact relationship of these spiders and their closest relatives has been long debated, and many included species have been transferred to and from similar genera, namely Xysticus and Ozyptila.
-Most recently, Rainer Breitling conducted a DNA barcoding study in 2019 and grouped similar species based on the results:
+In 2019, Rainer Breitling conducted a DNA barcoding study and grouped similar genera based on the results:

 Species

-As of April 2022 it contains ten species:
+As of January 2026, this genus includes ten species: